HOW TO TRAIN FOR A 100 MILE ULTRA-TRAIL RACE

 Becoming an ultra-runner does not happen overnight, and it takes several years of continuous training.

-Tomas Amneskog, Arduua runner is currently preparing for a 168 km Ultra-trail race (Aktivitus Trail Race), that will take place virtual in Sweden this spring.
+Tomas Amneskog, Team Arduua runner is currently preparing for Kullamannen 100 miles, that will take place in Sweden 4 November this year.

-We asked him how he prepares for a race like that, and you can read more about it in this blog.
+We asked him in general terms in how he prepares for a race like that, and you can read more about it in this blog.